samanthahuaa/AL_FROGS/README.md

 #### OrderedArrayList

-* Default Constructor: initializes _data by setting it equal to a new instance of ArrayList<Integer>
+* default constructor: initializes _data by setting it equal to a new instance of ArrayList<Integer>

 * toString(): uses the ArrayList method to return the String value of _data